Alina Cojocaru: Professional career

 In June 2013, she announced that she and Kobborg would leave The Royal Ballet at the end of 2012/13 season.
 Their last performance in London was in Mayerling on 5 June, followed by scheduled performances on 10 and 12 July with the company in Tokyo.

 In July 2013, following her departure from the Royal Ballet, Cojocaru joined the English National Ballet as a principal dancer.
 The company is directed by her former Royal Ballet colleague Tamara Rojo She is also a guest at the Hamburg Ballet.
 She now split her time between London and Hamburg, where she developed a close creative relationship with John Neumeier.

 In December 2013, she also joined the Romanian National Ballet as a principal after Kobborg became the company's artistic director.
 However, in 2016, actions by new leadership at the Bucharest National Opera House resulted in both Kobborg and Cojocaru resigning, triggering protests by dancers.
 The new management then apparently banned them from even setting foot in the theatre.

 She won the Critics' Circle National Dance Awards 2017 Outstanding Female Performance (Classical) for her portrayal of the title role in Akram Khan's Giselle.
 In 2020, she performed a self-produced show, Alina at Sadler's Wells at the Sadler's Wells Theatre.
 The show included Frederick Ashton's Marguerite and Armand, and Tim Rushton's Reminiscence, a new commissioned piece, which was danced with Johan Kobborg.

 In November 2020, the English National Ballet announced that she would be leaving the company as her contract had ended.
 Her final performance with the company was in January, as Clara in The Nutcracker.

+Cojocaru was appointed an Honorary Officer of the Order of the British Empire (OBE) in the 2023 Special Honours for services to ballet.